Hi, I’m Sam. I realise many of you have known me as Geoffrey for a while—some as long as my entire life—but it’s time for a change.

 Sam.
 In general, there’s a clear cultural trend that you should always use a person’s chosen name when referring to them, regardless of what name they were known by at the time.

-Not that much, really.
+What I want.
 I’m going by a name I’m much more comfortable with and I’m hiding how I want to present much less.